 - At 8:24 p.m., the State Corporation Commission (SCC) deputy director of Pipeline Safety & Damage Prevention reported the following findings from an investigation of the Colonial Pipeline which crosses the Rapidan River five to seven miles upstream of the Wilderness intake.

-- Colonial Pipeline also found no indications of any contaminants consistent with refined petroleum product inside the water plant’s holding tank (per their environmental techs).
+- Colonial Pipeline Company also found no indications of any contaminants consistent with refined petroleum product inside the water plant’s holding tank (per their environmental techs).

 - Both pipelines are up and running at regular operating pressure.